Jack Vidgen: 2011–2014: Record deal, Yes I Am and Inspire

 Vidgen's second studio album, Inspire, was released on 27 April 2012.
 It featured more covers of songs from artists including Michael Jackson, Bill Withers, Cyndi Lauper, John Lennon, and Beyoncé.
 The album peaked at number 23 on the ARIA Albums Chart, failing to match the success of his debut album.
-Vidgen's second single "Finding You", which was written by The Potbelleez' IIan Kidron, was released digitally on 10 July 2012.
+Vidgen's second single "Finding You", which was written by The Potbelleez Ilan Kidron, was released digitally on 10 July 2012.
 He performed the song on Australia's Got Talent the next day.
 As of 2014, Vidgen is no longer signed to Sony Music Australia.